CommandPost/FCPCafe/docs/wishlist.md

 To submit a new feature request, simply sign up for a free GitHub account and post an issue [here](https://github.com/CommandPost/FCPCafe/issues){target="_blank"}.

+We also keep track of the most popular feature requests, based on the amount of reactions the issues get.

-In general, whenever posting a new feature request to GitHub, we also submit feedback directly to Apple via [Feedback Assistant](https://feedbackassistant.apple.com){target="_blank"}.
+In general, whenever posting a new feature request to GitHub, we also submit feedback directly to Apple via [Feedback Assistant](https://feedbackassistant.apple.com){target="_blank"}, and make a note of the Feedback Assistant ID in the issue.

 Richard Taylor also maintains a list of [101+ Requests for Final Cut Pro](https://fcpx.tv/top.html).

+---

+### Most Popular

+Here's a list of the **30 most popular** Final Cut Pro feature requests:

+{{ include "wishlist-reactions.md" }}

 ---